karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/what-are-gas-gasprice-gaslimit.md

-# What is gas, gas price and gas limit?
+# What is gas price and gas limit?

 The fee on the Ethereum network is paid in Ether (ETH tokens) but is calculated in Gas units.